CONSTITUTION AND RULES

 15. DISCIPLINARY POWERS OF THE COMMITTEE

 a.
-The Committee shall have the power to reprimand, suspend or expel any member who wilfully acts contrary to the rules and regulations of the Club or any direction of the Committee or whose conduct is such as, in the opinion of the Committee, to constitute unfitness for membership
+The Committee shall have the power to reprimand, suspend or expel any member who wilfully acts contrary to the rules and standards of the Club, or any direction of the Committee, or whose conduct is such as, in the opinion of the Committee, to constitute unfitness for membership

 b.
 A member shall not be dealt with under 15 (a) without being given the opportunity to be heard by the Committee and to advance a defence.
-The Honorary Secretary shall at least seven days before the meeting of the Committee which is to consider the matter send to the member, at the address shown in the list of members, a statement of alleged misconduct indicating the time and place of such meeting and the right to be heard thereat.
+The Honorary Secretary shall, at least seven days before the meeting of the Committee which is to consider the matter, send to the member, a statement of alleged misconduct, indicating the time and place of such meeting and the right to be heard there.
 The failure of the member to appear shall not prevent the meeting dealing with the matter.

 c.
 A member shall not be expelled unless the majority of the Committee shall vote for the expulsion.